For your convenience, our most common customer questions are answered right here.

 What is a Case Navigator™?

-Case Navigator™ helps you navigate the procedural aspects of your case.
-Your Case Navigator™ helps you understand the terms and acronyms you may come across, what the courts or your attorney may ask you to do (and why), and helps you stay on track with those requests/orders.
+Case Navigator™ helps you navigate the procedural and logistical aspects of your case.
+Your Case Navigator™ helps you understand the terms and acronyms you may come across, what the courts or your attorney may ask you to do (and why), and helps you stay on track with those requests/court orders.
 This leads to reduced stress, better-informed decisions, and better outcomes.

 Will the Case Navigator™ give me legal advice?